 The PhD programme is for students working in Musicology, Ethnomusicology, Popular Music Studies and Cultural Studies in music.
 You will work with your supervisor towards the presentation of a thesis on your research topic by the end of your study period.
 For a full-time student this is normally at least two and a half years, and for a part-time student it is normally at least four years.

-- Go to the Humanities postgraduate pages for more information.
+- Division of Humanities postgraduate pages

 - Bell, Kiri Frances.
 Stranger than Fiction.
 (MFA, completed in April 2018)